“Are they all yours?”: Raising Multiracial Children

 But while my children are oblivious to it now, there will come a time when they will start asking me, ‘why does everyone ask whether we are yours?
 Aren’t we??’

 I wonder, why, in this day and age, people feel that it’s ok to ask this question or, even worse, that they assume based solely on the fact that a family has different skin colour?
-There are so many diverse families out there and so many new shows, books and programmes depicting diverse families, I wonder how people can be presumptuous about what is ‘normal’.
+There are so many diverse mixed race families out there.
+Likewise many new shows, books and programmes depicting diverse families, I wonder how people can be presumptuous about what is ‘normal’.

-It bothers me because it’s about me and my family.
+It bothers me because it’s about me and my mixed family.
 The relationships I hold dearest to my soul.
-I know I’ll need to have some conversations with my daughters about why and how people might ask this and I’ll need to rehearse my own response because my patience is wearing thin.
+I know I’ll need to have some conversations with my daughters about why and how people might ask this.
+And I’ll need to rehearse my own response because my patience is wearing thin.
 When the world stops asking the questions, I’ll stop writing about it.

 For more from Mixed.Up.Mama, read Is Interracial Marriage Unfair for Our Children?